 - Ensure that your router honors the Don't Fragment flag: If the router doesn't honor the flag and thus ignores the use of PMTUD, it sends fragmented packets to the instances in the VCN, which is bad (see Why Avoid Fragmentation?).
 The VCN's security lists are most likely configured in such a way that they recognize only the initial fragment, and the remaining ones are dropped, causing the connection to hang.
 Instead, your router should use PMTUD and honor the Don't Fragment flag to determine the correct size of unfragmented packets to send through the connection.

 The parts of the solution are numbered and called out in red italics in the following diagram.
-It shows an example scenario with your on-premises network connected to your VCN over an IPSec VPN.
+It shows an example scenario with your on-premises network connected to your VCN over Site-to-Site VPN.

 Keep reading for a brief overview of MTU and PMTUD, and how to check if PMTUD is working on both sides of the network connection.